amidg/ender3-v2-neo-direct-drive-prusa-slicer/README.md

 ### **Additional Optimizations:**
 - **Infill Density:**
   - **30%** for LARGE profile to improve structural stability
   - **15%** for SMALL profile to reduce material usage and printing time
+  - **20%** for 0.16 mm LARGE profile for improved structural detail
 - **Top Solid Layers:**
   - **6** for LARGE prints to ensure strong, smooth top layers
   - **5** for SMALL prints to optimize print speed